 You can eliminate your need for constant climate control in your home by #1 ensuring that your home is properly insulated and #2 purchasing an efficient and effective HVAC system that will heat and cool your home with ease.
 A sustainable home design doesn’t have to be complicated, even implementing high-quality insulation can make a big difference.

 Smart home features include the ability to turn your HVAC system off remotely, turn lights off with the use of motion detectors, and even smart power strips that can eliminate static electricity pulls.
 Whether you’re completely new to smart home appliances or you’re looking for the latest and greatest, we encourage all homeowners to find a way to incorporate smart features that will save you money.

-One of the key features of a sustainable building is the use of non-toxic and sustainable building materials.
-We’re obviously a fan of all things sustainable and non-toxic, and not just because it’s in our name but also because it’s the only way to truly be a green builder.
+One of the key features of sustainable home design is the use of non-toxic and sustainable building materials.
+We’re obviously a fan of all things sustainable and non-toxic, not just because it’s in our name but also because it’s the only way to truly be a green builder.
 We appreciate our environment and want to do our very best to leave it better than we found it.

 You’ll find all kinds of benefits to nontoxic materials, but one of the greatest is the improved health and better living that someone can have in a non-toxic environment.

 Green roofs are very similar to having a garden right on top of your roof.
 They’re a great way to insulate your home, control water flows off of your roof, and contribute to making your carbon footprint more neutral.